PoseyXyz/recrowdly/README.md

 # Recrowdly

-This repo contains code for an animation studio's landing page built using Next.js
+This repo contains code for an animation studio's landing page built using Next.js, Typescript and Firebase

 ## Live demo